About Lone Rock — In Depth

 Economy & Demographics

 Agriculture has long been the cornerstone of Lone Rock's economy, with the surrounding Richland County region renowned for its diverse crop production, including corn, soybeans, and other valuable commodities.
 The annual Lone Rock Fair, a beloved community event, showcases the area's agricultural heritage and the importance of farming to the local way of life.
-Beyond agriculture, the village is also home to a growing number of small businesses, ranging from specialty retail shops to service providers, that cater to the needs of People.
+Beyond agriculture, the village is also home to a growing number of small businesses, ranging from specialty retail shops to service providers, that cater to the needs of residents.

 Elections & Voter Records